IndigoNakamoto/Litecoin-Knowledge-Hub/docs/PROD_LOCAL.md

 - Verify health checks: `docker ps` (check STATUS column)
 - Ensure MongoDB is healthy before other services start

+## Security Considerations

+⚠️ **IMPORTANT: MongoDB and Redis Authentication (Public Launch Blocker)**

+The production-local environment uses the same Docker Compose configuration as production, which currently runs MongoDB and Redis without authentication.
+This is acceptable for local testing but **must be enabled before public launch** (see [RED_TEAM_ASSESSMENT_COMBINED.md](./RED_TEAM_ASSESSMENT_COMBINED.md) - CRIT-3, CRIT-4).

+**When authentication is enabled:**
+- Update `MONGO_URI` and `DATABASE_URI` to include credentials
+- Update `REDIS_URL` to include password
+- Test authentication flow in production-local before deploying

+**Status:** Code already written, needs to be enabled (~1-2 hours).
+See security assessment for details.

 ## Best Practices

 1. **Always test in production-local** before deploying to production